alexlake8/AlexLakeSolo3/README.md

 Netlify and Render auto redeploy the frontend and backend (note: if the backend has gone idle for too long, render may need to be manually redeployed)

-env vars are configured in the hosting provider
+secrets/env vars are configured in the hosting provider